 Greenhouse pioneered the “structured hiring” approach, where every interview stage uses scorecards and standardized evaluation criteria.
 It’s an ATS-first platform with strong reporting and a massive integration marketplace (500+ pre-built integrations).
 Greenhouse doesn’t do candidate sourcing or outreach natively - you’ll need separate tools for that.

 Good for: Companies that prioritize structured interview processes and need deep ATS functionality.
+HR-suite vendors like ClearCompany bundle ATS with onboarding and performance management, but lack Greenhouse’s integration depth.
 Not ideal if your bottleneck is finding candidates rather than tracking them.
 See our full ATS comparison for more options in this category.

 Limitations: No native sourcing or outreach capabilities.
-You'll need to pair Greenhouse with a separate sourcing tool, which means managing two vendors, two contracts, and two data sync points.
-The structured hiring methodology is excellent but adds overhead for teams that just need to fill roles fast.
+You’ll need to pair Greenhouse with a separate sourcing tool, which means managing two vendors, two contracts, and two data sync points.
+The structured hiring methodology is excellent but adds overhead for hiring operations that just need to fill roles fast.

 5. Lever (by Employ)